philipithomas/www.philipithomas.com/_posts/2014-01-24-portable-coffee-kit.md

 ---
 layout: post
 title: Portable Coffee Kit
-summary: Compact equipment for brewing craft coffee.
+description: Compact equipment for brewing craft coffee.
+category: essay
 ---

 The coffee in Cleveland sucks.
 The closest decent brew I have found is 150 miles away in Columbus.
 While going home for the holidays, I needed a solution to keep me caffeinated in the coffee tundra of Northeast Ohio.
 I devised a coffee kit capable of sustaining me through a week in Cleveland.